Grape Wall of China

 Zhao started by noting the diversity of Chinese cuisine, which tends toward salty in the north, spicy in the southwest, fresh and light in the southeast, and so on.
 “Chinese have a very delicate and complex palate,” he said, noting that at meals many dishes are simultaneously served and naturally balance one another, no help from wine needed.

 Thus, wine is enjoyed not in terms of food but how quickly it gets into the bloodstream.
-As Zhao notes, “Chinese tend to drink voluminously and quickly.
+As Zhao notes, “Chinese tend to drink voluminously and quickly.”

 Zhao noted wine preferences among Chinese drinkers: beginners prefer sweet, the more experienced like tannic and some women prefer “sour“.
 Oak flavors are not easily detected by Chinese.
 He added that most drinkers prefer fruity wine, those who enjoy strong-flavored food like spicy ones, and only the experienced can detect earthiness in wine.

-In terms of purchases, Zhao said the ratio of red to white wine is nine to one, only a few brands are influential (namely, Petrus and Lafite), and most consumers can only remember five brands (no surprise, they find Chinese names easier to remember).
+In terms of purchases, Zhao said the ratio of red to white wine is nine to one, only a few brands are influential (see Petrus and Lafite), and most consumers can only remember five brands (no surprise, they find Chinese names easier to remember).
 Finally, he noted the perceived health connection, especially among older buyers, with red wine.

 To finish by returning to the start, what if you really want to pair wine and Chinese food?
 Zhao provided several ideas: